 If the temperature outside is right for their age range, then outside playtime is safe for chicks.
 Ideally, it’ll be a little warmer than that range because wind chills chicks.

 So, as long as you ensure it is the appropriate temperature outside for short trips, start bringing your young chicks outside between 4-6 weeks old.

 How to Safely Bring Chicks Outside to Play

 When you bring your chicks outside, there are a few things you need to have for them to keep them safe.

 - An enclosed playpen for the chicks to play.
-Make sure there are no big holes that they could escape out or that predators could enter.
+Make sure there are no big holes they could escape from or that predators could enter.
 Hardware cloth or chicken wire keeps predators out and chickens inside.

 - Keep food and water available for your chicks while they’re outside playing.
 Make sure you include waterers and feeders in your supplies for baby chicks.

 - Put a cover over the top of the playpen space, preventing predators from grabbing them.
 Chicks are easy prey for hawks, eagles, cats, and other animals.

 - Lay a sheet of cardboard over part of the top to give the chicks a bit of shade.